smoofra/git-pq/README.rst

 git-pq
 ======

-``git-pq`` is a yet another tool to mange including one git repo as a subdirectory of another, like ``git-submodule`` or ``git-subtree``.
+``git-pq`` is a yet another tool for including one git repo as a subdirectory of another, like ``git-submodule`` or ``git-subtree``.

 At the same time it is a tool for maintaining a patch queue, like ``quilt`` or ``stg``